dotranquochung/Room-Population-Controller/README.rst

 The youtube video is recorded on the demo day on Thursday, May 5.

 - Demo how the system works: https://youtu.be/T28fpxAF_44
+- Demo of the system interfacing with an android phone: https://www.youtube.com/watch?v=cxvbJ1gWcLI

 Thoughts/Challenges and Actual Time Use